matusm/Bev.IO.NmmReader/README.md

 Handles the different file name extensions produced by the control software in either mode.
 The possibility to repeat measurement tasks is mapped by this class also.

 * `NmmInstrumentCharacteristcs`
 Provides properties of the specific instrument, site and operator.
-Since this information is not extracteable from the data files it must be hard-wired in this class.
+Since this information is not extractable from the data files it must be hard-wired in this class.

 * `NmmEnvironmentData`
 Encapsulates the download of environmental sensor data recorded by a measurement on the NMM.
 Evaluated parameters are provided as properties.
-All valid *.pos files are automaticaly consumed by this class: Scan files (forward and backward), 3D-files, with or without sample temperature sensor channel.
+All valid *.pos files are automatically consumed by this class: Scan files (forward and backward), 3D-files, with or without sample temperature sensor channel.

 * `NmmDescriptionFileParser`
 Class consumes description files (*.dsc) produced during either a scan or a 3D measurement on the NMM.
 Backtrace description files are ignored.